petyaracz/Racz2024/Readme.md

 a night.
 The same participants took part in both.
 Participants were informed that the task has two parts, that the second part is much shorter than the first part, and that, since we want them to take part in both tasks, the second part pays as much as the first part.
-All participants that picked up the first part completed the second part.
+42 participants picked up the first part and 37 completed the second part.

 ## Procedure